 6Original Research.
 A Standardized Withania Somnifera Extract Significantly Reduces Stress-Related Parameters in Chronically Stressed Humans: A Double-Blind, Randomized, Placebo-Controlled Study. https://blog.priceplow.com/wp-content/uploads/2014/08/withania_review.pdf

 7Indian Journal of Psychological Medicine.
-A prospective, randomized double-blind, placebo-controlled study of safety and efficacy of a high-concentration full-spectrum extract of ashwagandha root in reducing stress and anxiety in adults. https://pubmed.ncbi.nlm.nih.gov/23439798/
+A prospective, randomized double-blind, placebo-controlled study of safety and efficacy of a high-concentration full-spectrum extract of ashwagandha root in reducing stress. https://pubmed.ncbi.nlm.nih.gov/23439798/

 8Healthline.
 When Is the Best Time to Take Ashwagandha? https://www.healthline.com/nutrition/ashwagandha-in-the-morning-or-night#timing